Let's meet the Classic Oldies team...

 Tim loves the oldies and that's what he's playing a lot of here on Classic Oldies!

-Join Tim 10-2pm Monday to Friday for 'The Gold Rush'
+Join Tim 10-2pm Monday to Friday for 'The Gold Rush' and on Sunday afternoons for 'Golden Sunday' 12-4pm.

 Listen out for Chelle on Classic Oldies